freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 We primarily support development on Linux and Unix-based systems.
 Our staff and community contributors regularly work with the codebase using tools installed on Ubuntu and macOS.

-We also support Windows 10 via WSL2, which you can prepare by [reading this guide](how-to-setup-wsl.md).
+We also support Windows 10 and 11 via WSL2, which you can prepare by [reading this guide](how-to-setup-wsl.md).

-Some community members also develop on Windows 10 natively with Git for Windows (Git Bash), and other tools installed on Windows.
+Some community members also develop on Windows natively with Git for Windows (Git Bash), and other tools installed on Windows.
 We do not have official support for such a setup at this time, we recommend using WSL2 instead.

 #### Prerequisites: